Victor-cc/-IAM-Misconfiguration-Lab/README.md

 ##  Screenshots

-Stored in `/screenshots/` — to be used in blog posts, LinkedIn content, or presentations.
+Stored in `/screenshots/` — for visual guidance on each step

 ---